lscsoft/pcat/README.txt

     - PCAT.py
     - PCAT_configread.py  (batch submit script + summary pages)
-  If running time-domain analysis, the given time interval is scanned for transients, which then are clustered in the principal component space, dividing them according to type.
+  If running time-domain analysis, the given time interval is scanned for transients, on which PCA is performed, redusing these to a set of Principal Component scores, are then clustered.
   If running frequency-domain analysis, the given time interval is split into subsegments of which PSDs are computed.
 These are again clustered in the principal components space and divided by type.